JEDI BILLION MOLECULES AGAINST COVID19 GRANDCHALLENGE

 Determine an accurate list of active compounds cross-correlated from the results of all participating teams, leveraging the collective intelligence of the best teams in the world on this topic (done)

-Synthetize the 1000 most promising compounds (under process)
+Synthetize the 1000 most promising compounds (done)

 Enable ultra fast-track in-vitro identification of molecules with 2-log reduction in viral activity (under process)